 If you work in a business that is illegally monitoring or recording phone calls, we want to hear from you as well.
 In certain circumstances, we can compensate you as a confidential consultant to help us identify and prosecute offenders.

 Have questions?
 You can contact the author of this post, attorney Brian Mahany by email at or by phone at (414) 704-6731.
 All inquiries are kept confidential and protected by the attorney – client privilege.
 Don’t worry, we do not record calls!
-(You may also wish to visit our mortgage company TCPA and robocalls posts for more information.)
+(You may also wish to visit our mortgage company SPAM calls and TCPA robocalls posts for more information.)

 Whatever you do, act quickly as California gives victims of illegal phone recording just one year to file a lawsuit.